typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-ordering.md

 }
 ```

-#### Sorting Alphabetically Case Insensitive Within Member Groups
+#### Sorting Alphabetically Within Custom Member Groups

-This config specifies that within each `memberTypes` group, members are in an alphabetic case-insensitive order.
+This config specifies that within each custom `memberTypes` group, members are in an alphabetic case-sensitive order.
-You can copy and paste the default order from [Default Configuration](#default-configuration).

 ```jsonc
 // .eslintrc.json